corinnekrych/KissingTurtles/README.md

 For grown-up kids who want to bring new ideas/challenges to KissingTurtles, you are welcome!
 This repo is a place to have fun, try new technos, new languages.

 Let's discuss your idea.
 Create an issue on github, send a Pull Request.
+We also have a list of [TODO](https://github.com/corinnekrych/KissingTurtles/blob/master/TODO.md)

 ### What is it made of